Campus cafes raided after they refuse to bake ANZAC biscuits: manhunt ongoing - Honi Soit

 Honi spoke to a member of campus cafe staff on the condition of anonymity.

-“It’s not a political thing, we just really hate making AZNAC biscuits…they’re a war time desperation bake – they aren’t supposed to taste good.”
+“It’s not a political thing, we just really hate making ANZAC biscuits… they’re a war time desperation bake – they aren’t supposed to taste good.”

 The AFP are currently tracking the fugitive Courtyard staff through the local bushland using bloodhounds.